Best Backpacking Tents Reviewed

 4 season tents

 This can be misleading.
-Packed weight is the weight of the tent, inner and outer, poles, pegs and bag.
+Packed weight is the weight of the tent, inner and outer, poles, pegs, and bag.
 Basically everything you will be buying.
-Trail weight is for the minimum amount on components needed to pitch the tent.
+Trail weight is the minimum amount of components needed to pitch the tent.
 Usually inner and outer tent, and poles, NOT pegs, guys, and bag.
-In some cases not even the outer tent.
+In some cases, not even the outer tent.
 So be careful when reading Trail weight.
 I always work from packet weight as this is the maximum weight you will be carrying.
-And remember if you are not hiking alone this weight can be split between your group.
+And remember if you are not hiking alone this weight can be split among your group.

 Tents are designed to be space efficient.
 All have sloping walls so that rain or snow will run off and not build up on the tent and collapse it.
 Tents are usually low to the ground so that they don’t become a sail for the wind.
 The bigger your tent, the heavier it is, the smaller it is the lighter.
-You need to consider floor space and how many people you are planing to have sleeping inside.
-Do you want to be able to sit up, do you want inside pockets to organise you belongings.
-Do you want a roof loft to store things.
+You need to consider floor space and how many people you are planning to have sleeping inside.
+Do you want to be able to sit up, do you want inside pockets to organize your belongings.
+Do you want a roof loft to store things?

 Doors, is it better to have more than one?
 But more than one will increase the weight, but makes it easier for one person to leave the tent without having to climb over their companion.
-The colour of the outer tent can have a huge impact on how the tent feels, a dark interior will always feel smaller, so brightly colour outer tent will feel bigger.
+The color of the outer tent can have a huge impact on how the tent feels, a dark interior will always feel smaller, so brightly color outer tent will feel bigger.

 Vestibules are needed to hold your gear, or a bigger tent then you can store them inside, but again increased weight.
 Ventilation to reduce condensation, but too much and you will let a lot of cold air in.
 It all depends on the climate you are in.

-I hope this guide is helpful, but in reality everyone have different needs when it comes to the perfect tent for them.
+I hope this guide is helpful, but in reality, everyone has different needs when it comes to the perfect tent for them.
 Mostly don’t rush buy a tent.
 Don’t buy only on price, or weight, or season, or comfort, but spend some time to think about what you really need and will use and enjoy.
 Your tent will be your home for a short time.

 A 3-season tent is designed to keep the British weather off you during the camping ‘season’ from Easter to September.